lovewithtruth/lovewithtruth.github.io/_posts/2015-04-15-agile-creator.md

 ## "Couldn't God have used a Big Bang?"

-In verse 2, he makes it clear that the earth started with water, not rocks that collided after an explosion and were to hot for water.
+In verse 2, he makes it clear that the earth started with water, not rocks that collided after an explosion which would have been too hot for water.

 > The earth was without form and void, and darkness was over the face of the deep.
 And the Spirit of God was hovering over the face of the waters.
 >